About Our School

 Our Mission Statement

 St. Farnan’s is a co-educational post primary second level school in Prosperous, Co.
 Kildare under the patronage of Kildare and Wicklow ETB.
-The school opened in 1941 with three classrooms, student numbers have grown over the years and we now have over 570 student spaces filled (2023/24).
+The school opened in 1941 with three classrooms, student numbers have grown over the years and we now have over 700 student spaces filled (September 2026).
 The catchment area for our school is Prosperous, Timahoe, Donadea, Allen, Allenwood, Coill Dubh, Robertstown & Staplestown.

 The school has a Board of Management, which is a subcommittee of Co.
 Kildare and Wicklow Education Training Board (KWETB).
 The Board of Management consists of representatives of KWETB and community, parent and teacher nominees.
 The School Principal is Secretary to the Board and the Deputy Principal, the Recording Secretary who sits in at the meetings.

-The school runs all second level education courses including Junior Cycle, Junior Cycle Schools Programme, our hugely successful Transition Year, Leaving Certificate and Leaving Certificate Applied programmes.
-We are now introducing L2LP courses at our Junior school also.
-We also are so proud of our double ASD Unit (Room 25) and our Moderate Learning Unit (Room 26), one of only 2 within a traditional school setting in Co.
-Kildare.
-Both are centrally linked into and embraced by all school members.
 St. Farnan's offers its students many extracurricular activities and both boys and girls are actively encouraged to take part in these activities.
 There are also courses offered to the parents of children attending the school including computing, baking and arts and crafts under the umbrella of the Home School Community Liaison Programme.
-The school maintains strong links with the community through the Home School and Community Liaison Department and our School Completion Coordinator.
+The school maintains strong links with the community through the Home School and Community Liaison Department and our School Completion Coordinator and SCP Project Worker.

 St. Farnan's Post Primary School is proud to be a school with D.E.I.S. status (Delivering Equality of opportunity In Schools) school, whereby educational disadvantage is tackled and challenged with extra resourcing from the Department of Education and KWETB.
 All our students benefit from this extra DEIS allocation in way of extra personnel and financial resourcing annually.